 If you’re in the market for a new home, look at the outside of the building for a compressor unit indicating a central or ductless air conditioning system.
 You typically find these on the sides or back of the house.
 Before putting in an offer, confirm the system’s age and that it works properly.
 Older AC configurations may lack the same efficiency as new units, plus they’re going to need replacement in a relatively short time span.

 Air conditioners not only keep you cooled off, but they can also make a difference in your home’s value and buyer interest levels.
-Explore your options, and schedule an appointment to decide whether you need a brand new AC system installed.
+Explore your options for a new air conditioner in Austin or and schedule an appointment with Stan’s to decide whether you need a brand new AC system installed.